-- (a) For purposes of this chapter, the following terms shall have the following meanings: - (1) ACCREDITED SCHOOL or COLLEGE OF MORTUARY SCIENCE.
-A school or college approved by the American Board of Funeral Service Education, or a successor organization, which maintains a course of instruction of not less than 48 calendar weeks or four academic quarters or college terms and which gives a course of instruction in the fundamental subjects related to funeral service and mortuary science education as approved by the American Board of Funeral Service Education, or a successor organization, and other courses of instruction in fundamental subjects as may be prescribed by the Alabama Board of Funeral Service. - (2) ALKALINE HYDROLYSIS.
+- (a) For purposes of this chapter, the following terms shall have the following meanings:

+- (1) ACCREDITED SCHOOL or COLLEGE OF MORTUARY SCIENCE.
+A school or college approved by the Alabama Board of Funeral Service and which maintains a course of instruction of not less than 48 calendar weeks or four academic quarters or college terms and which gives a course of instruction in the fundamental subjects including, but not limited to, the following:

+- a.
+Mortuary management and administration.

+- b.
+Legal medicine and toxicology as it pertains to funeral directing.

+- c.
+Public health, hygiene, and sanitary science.

+- d.
+Mortuary science, to include embalming technique, in all its aspects; chemistry of embalming, color harmony; discoloration, its causes, effects, and treatment; treatment of special cases; restorative art; funeral management; and professional ethics.

+- e.
+Anatomy and physiology.

+- f.
+Chemistry, organic and inorganic.

+- g.
+Pathology.

+- h.
+Bacteriology.

+- i.
+Sanitation and hygiene.

+- j.
+Public health regulations.

+- k.
+Other courses of instruction in fundamental subjects as may be prescribed by the Alabama Board of Funeral Service.

+- (2) ALKALINE HYDROLYSIS.
 The technical process that reduces human remains to bone fragments using heat, water, and chemical agents. - (3) AMERICAN BOARD OF FUNERAL SERVICE EDUCATION.
-The national academic accreditation agency for college and university programs in funeral service and mortuary science education.
-The accrediting function of the American Board of Funeral Service Education is recognized by the United States Department of Education and the Council on Higher Education Accreditation. - (4) APPRENTICE EMBALMER or EMBALMER'S APPRENTICE.
+That funeral service educational organization which is an agency granted official recognition by the United States Secretary of Education and which is composed of members representing the American Association of College of Mortuary Science, the Conference of Funeral Service Examining Board of the United States, Inc., the National Association of Colleges of Mortuary Science, and the University Mortuary Science Education Association and which has as its object the furtherance of education in the field of funeral service and in fields necessary to, or allied with, the field of funeral service, and further to formulate standards of funeral service education and to grant accreditation to qualified schools and colleges of mortuary science and to do all things incidental to the foregoing. - (4) APPRENTICE EMBALMER or EMBALMER'S APPRENTICE.
 Any person engaged in the study of the art of embalming under the instructions and supervision of a licensed embalmer practicing in this state. - (5) APPRENTICE FUNERAL DIRECTOR or FUNERAL DIRECTOR'S APPRENTICE.
 Any person operating under or in association with a funeral director for the purpose of learning the business or profession of funeral director, to the end that he or she may become licensed under this chapter. - (6) AUTHORIZING AGENT.
 A person at least 18 years of age, except in the case of a surviving spouse or parent, who is legally entitled to order the cremation or final disposition of particular human remains. - (7) BOARD.
 The Alabama Board of Funeral Service. - (8) CASH ADVANCE ITEMS.
 Any item of service or merchandise described to a purchaser using the term cash advance, accommodation, cash disbursement, or similar term.
 A cash advance item is also any item obtained from a third party and paid for by a funeral provider on behalf of a purchaser.
-Cash advance items include, but are not limited to, all of the following:

-a.
-Cemetery or crematory services. h.
-Obituary notices.
+Cash advance items include, but are not limited to, all of the following: - a.
+Cemetery or crematory services. - b.
+Pallbearers. - c.
+Public, or other, transportation. - d.
+Clergy honoraria. - e.
+Flowers.